bitquery/graphql-docs/docs/Examples/coinpath/money-flow-api.md

 }
 ```

+---

+## Multi-Chain Examples

 ## Tracing SOL Movement Between Two Addresses On Solana

-The query below will trace the movement of SOL between two addresses on Solana
-The query will return two objects: `inbound` and `outbound`.
-The `inbound` object will contain information about all inbound transactions to the specified address, and the `outbound` object will contain information about all outbound transactions from the specified address.
+Track Solana (SOL) token movements between addresses using Coinpath API.
+The query below traces the movement of SOL with customizable depth parameters.
+The query returns two objects: `inbound` and `outbound`.
+The `inbound` object contains all incoming transactions to the specified address, while the `outbound` object contains all outgoing transactions from the address.

 [Open this query on IDE](https://ide.bitquery.io/solana-coinpath-example)